Connect with us

 James Meredith honored in UM ceremony 60 years after enrollment

-OXFORD — Nearly 60 years to the day after James Meredith walked onto the University of Mississippi campus to enroll and was met with resistance and violence, he returned for one of a of commemorative honoring him as the first Black student to attend the school.
+OXFORD — Nearly 60 years to the day after James Meredith walked onto the University of Mississippi campus to enroll and was met with resistance and violence, he returned for one of a series of commemorative events honoring him as the first Black student to attend the school.

 “Sixty years ago, our university was in turmoil,” said Donald Cole, emeritus professor and assistant provost.
 “So much did (Meredith) change our thinking that we will never go back.”